Timdavidcole/gilded-rose/README.md

 # [Gilded Rose Refactoring Kata](https://github.com/emilybache/GildedRose-Refactoring-Kata)

 - So this is my attempt at cleaning up the great [Gilded Rose](https://github.com/emilybache/GildedRose-Refactoring-Kata)!
-Decided to do it in Ruby, with which I'm most comfortable doing OOP.
+Decided to do it in Ruby, with which I'm most comfortable at OOP.

 - I really enjoyed it, didn't actually find it too hard, but that may well be because I haven't refactored it well enough :P.